DoanAndy/DoanAndy.github.io/Projects/Active_Directory/README.md

 The goal of this project is to demonstrate my abilities to set up and configure a network in a virtual laboratory setting and practice using industry standard tools.
 I will also simulate an attack on this network using readily available tools and techniques.

+If successful the network will be configured exactly like the below diagram and feature the following:

+* Windows Server 2022 with a static IP, Active Directory enabled, Splunk Universal Forwarder and Sysmon installed
+* Ubuntu Server with a static IP and Splunk Server installed
+* Windows 10 Pro with an IP assigned using DHCP with Splunk Universal Forwarder and Sysmon installed
+* Kali Linux with a static IP and the default configuration

 #Process

 Downloads